poulfoged/little-convoy/README.md

 Known limitations
 -----------------
 * Only works in Internet Explorer 10+ for now, 8 & 9 is work in progress.
-* There is a ~600 bytes overhead compared to classic JSONP reqquests
+* There is a ~600 bytes overhead compared to classic JSONP requests